 If you are coming from Denver, this Pikes Peak Private Tour is the perfect one for you since it includes transportation from Mile High City all the way up the mountain as well as a few extra stops along the way so that you can experience a little more of Colorado City while you are there.

 If you have more time to vacation in Colorado, Denver is a great city to explore.
 Here are some ideas to help you plan the perfect Denver itinerary.

 - 24 Hours in Denver: CHEAP Itinerary for 1 Day in Denver Colorado

 - Experiencing Outdoor Yoga At Red Rocks Denver

 - Best Boutique Hotel in Denver: Curtis Hotel review

-- Hiking in Red Rocks Colorado at Red Rocks Amphitheater
+- Hiking at Red Rocks Colorado near Red Rocks Amphitheater

 Hiking Pikes Peak

 Hiking up Pikes Peak is not for the amateur.
 The hike starts from Barrs Trail in Manitou Springs and is 13.5 miles long with an elevation gain of 7,400 feet to reach the summit of the 14er mountain.
 Although it is considered by many to be the easiest hike of the 14ers, the overall elevation at the Pikes Peak summit is over 14,000 feet so make sure you are ready for a strenuous hike at high elevation.
 It takes between 6 – 8 hours one way so make sure you bring a large supply of water with you and then have a plan for the way back down the mountain.

 Another adventurous way to travel Pikes Peak is biking.
 The biking outfitter will take you, your mountain bike, and your safety equipment to the summit.
 From there, you will feel the thrill as you sail on 2 wheels all the way down the 14er mountain!
 The guides will make sure you are familiar with shifting gears before they release you for the 4 – 5 hour ride of your life!